Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/05/no-estimates-anger.md

 What we concluded was that there was likely to be a strong relationship between regularly delivering quality releases, building trust with the business or customer, and a drop in demand for estimates.

-> Frequent Quality Releases -&gt; Trust -&gt; NoEstimates
+> Frequent Quality Releases -> Trust -> NoEstimates

 When I posted this conclusion on social media, it caused some strong reactions.
 Possibly because #NoEstimates just triggers some people, which is fine.
 It just hope to restore some balance in the discussion; because both sides have their merits and I would be nice if we all got to present them so you can make your own mind up (rather than simply being told by trolls).